maxtingle11/Insights-for-Music-Artists/README.md

 # Insights for Music Artists
 ![Insights for Music Artists](images/01_title.jpg)

+I am a graduate of the Flatiron School's Data Science Fellowship program.
+I completed the Washington, DC-based 15-week intensive data science bootcamp in December of 2019.
+Insights for Music Artists is the last in a series of projects where I worked with data retrieved from Spotify's API to practice hypothesis testing, regression and classification analyses, and tuning machine learning algorithms to make predictions.

+For this project, I conducted market segmentation analysis for ~300,000 artists retrieved from Spotify’s Web API using unsupervised learning (clustering and dimensionality reduction) and distance-based clustering.
+I then developed a Flask web app (deployed via Heroku) that finds artists who share similar audio profiles and stratifies the results by popularity score.

 ## The Problem: New Artists Have Minimal to No Data
 ![Spotify Dashboard](images/02_spotify_dashboard.jpg)

 Currently, music artists have access to data-backed insights from companies like Spotify, Apple Music, and YouTube (to name a few).
 The insights provided are derived from listener engagement data (as pictured in the Spotify dashboard above), listener demographic data, streaming data, as well as earned revenue data.